ClimateCompatibleGrowth/ccg_ckan/README.md

 ### Post-Installation

 After the installation completes, the following steps are performed:
-- Dependencies are installed.
-- The CKAN package is downloaded and installed.
 - PostgreSQL databases and roles are set up.
 - CKAN directories and permissions are configured.
 - The CKAN configuration file is updated.